socdyn/public-wiki/vesta/jupyter.md

 Christopher Cameron
-[1:12 PM]
-that `-f` makes it a little troublesome as the port forwarding just hangs out in the background
+[1:12 PM] if you add `-f` to `ssh` command, it goes to the background.
+This makes it a little troublesome to quit as the port forwarding just hangs out in the background

 [1:13 PM]
 run `ps aux | grep xxxx` with `xxxx` as the port forward to find the process numbers (second value on each line)